SakuraACGN/setu-class/README.md

 1. The classification is returned in headers, which named `Class`.
 2. The http content is a webp image.
+3. There are also a `DHash` value returned in headers and being encoded by `base16384`.

 #### 2. Classify posted data
 > /classdat